guardian/dotcom-rendering/README.md

 ## `common rendering`

-Go to [apps rendering](common-rendering/README.md) for more details.
+Go to [common rendering](common-rendering/README.md) for more details.

 ## Root actions